Behavioral Skills Training (BST) In ABA Therapy

 Applying BST in Different Settings

-Behavioral Skills Training (BST) is a versatile approach that can be applied in various settings, including human service agencies.
-This section will explore how BST can be implemented in human service agencies and the use of pyramidal training for efficient implementation.
+This section will explore how BST can be implemented in human service agencies and the use of pyramidal training for efficient implementation:

 BST in Human Service Agencies

-In human service agencies, such as those providing support for individuals with developmental disabilities or mental health concerns, the use of traditional training approaches that rely solely on verbal teaching strategies may be less effective compared to BST [6].
+In human service agencies the use of traditional training approaches that rely solely on verbal teaching strategies may be less effective compared to BST.
 Traditional methods often lack the systematic and structured approach offered by BST, which focuses on maximizing skill acquisition and maintenance.

 By incorporating BST in human service agencies, staff members can acquire and enhance their skills more efficiently.
-The systematic approach of BST, which includes instruction, modeling, rehearsal, and feedback, allows for targeted and effective learning [7].
-Through this process, staff members can develop the necessary skills to support individuals effectively.
+Through the 4 systematic steps of BST, staff members can develop the necessary skills to support individuals effectively.

 Pyramidal Training for Efficient Implementation

 Pyramidal training, also known as peer training, is an approach that can be utilized in human service agencies to enhance the implementation of BST.
-This approach involves a senior trainer initially training a small group of staff members who then train other staff members, forming a pyramid-like structure.
+BST with pyramidal training involves a senior trainer initially training a small group of staff members who then train other staff members, forming a pyramid-like structure.

 By employing pyramidal training, the workload of the senior trainer can be distributed among the trained staff members, reducing the amount of time required from the senior trainer.
 This approach allows for more efficient training across the agency, ensuring that all staff members receive the necessary instruction and modeling to perform their roles effectively.
 Furthermore, pyramidal training has been found to enhance the maintenance of newly acquired work skills, facilitating long-term skill retention.